 In parallel, McDonald’s iconic “billions served” tagline capitalizes on the social proof principle.
 The implicit message is persuasive: if billions have relished their offerings, your satisfaction is guaranteed.

-The consumer journey is a maze, and cognitive psychology serves as an invaluable navigational tool.
+The consumer journey is a maze, and understanding buyer behavior through cognitive psychology serves as an invaluable navigational tool.
 This journey can be broadly categorized into three pivotal stages:

 Awareness